MI2CAST/MI2CAST/README.md

 # MICAST
-Minimum Information about a Causal Statements - Repository defining mandatory concepts to depict causal statements in Systems Biology
+Minimum Information about a Causal Statement - Repository defining mandatory concepts to depict causal statements in Systems Biology

 ## Introduction
 A causal statement is a binary interaction between two biological entities (gene, protein, etc) where the source entity regulates the activity of the target entity.